LazZiya/ExpressLocalization/README.md

 # ExpressLocalization

 ## What is ExpressLocalization?
 A nuget package to simplify the localization of any Asp.Net Core web app to one step only.
+(sample projects links provided at the end of this file)

 ## What ExpressLocalization is offering?
 All below localization settings in one clean step: